-The job of the medical social worker consists of seven fundamental tasks: 1.
+At Bellevue Hospital the job of the medical social worker comprises seven fundamental tasks: 1.
 Obtain hospital data.
 2. Learn the patient's medical or surgical condition; 3.
-Make inquiry through Social Service Exchange to find out what other agencies may be interested; if any, confer with them.
+Make inquiry to find out what other agencies may be interested; if any, confer with them.
 4. Make a visit to the home, or if a home visit cannot be made, to meet with the patient's family at the hospital to assess the patient's level of functioning in the home and community and to gain more data regarding the patient's current living conditions.
 5. If assistance is needed, or if a case presents unusual problems, confer with a committee.
 6. Cooperate with outside agencies.
-7. Carry the case to its conclusion.
+7. Carry the case to its conclusion.1 Every case requires adherence to this basic format.

-Historically the sheer number of cases assigned to the social work department has been staggering.
+Historically, the social work department's caseload has been immense.
 For the period 1906-1925, there were 815,701 admissions to Bellevue Hospital and 831,044 dispensary visits.
-During that same period, the Social Service Bureau assisted 225,000 different cases, made 379,586 visits and placed 45,889 patients in convalescent homes for complete recuperation.
-The social work service estimated that if an average of two days' sickness in the hospital were prevented for 15,000 patients in a year, then, at a rate of \$3.35 per patient cost per day, the total amount saved would be \$100,500.3 But the needs of the patients were so complex and the number of cases requiring service so large, that the Social Work Bureau, with its limited financial resources (an annual budget of \$96,215 in 1926) and staff (51 salaried workers and 60 volunteers), could assist but only a small fraction of the total number of patients requiring social work intervention.
-4 Mary Wadley reported that the Social Service Bureau was able to reach only six in every one hundred patients.
-5 By 1945, the average caseloads in 52 departments at Bellevue Hospital varied from 24 to 144 active cases per social worker per month.
-6

-In 1946 the Social Work Department conducted a comprehensive study to determine the actual number of social workers that were needed to comprise an adequate staff.
+During that same period, the Social Services Bureau, as the social work department was then called, assisted 225,000 different cases, made 379,586 visits and placed 45,889 patients in convalescent homes for complete recuperation.2 It was estimated that if an average of two days' sickness in the hospital were prevented for 15,000 patients in a year, then, at a rate of \$3.35 per patient cost per day, the total amount saved would be \$100,500.3 But the needs of the patients were so complex and the number of cases requiring service solarge, that the Social Work Bureau, with its limited financial resources (an annual budget of \$96,215 in 1926) and staff (51 salaried workers and 60 volunteers) could assist but only a small fraction of the total number of patients requiring social work intervention.4 The director, Mary Wadley, reported that the Social Service Bureau was able to reach only six in every one hundred patients.
+5 By 1945, the average caseloads in 52 departments at Bellevue Hospital varied from 24 to 144 active cases per social worker per month.6 In 1946 the Social Work Department conducted a comprehensive study to determine the actual number of social workers that were needed to comprise an adequate staff.
 At the time, the social work staff consisted of the Director, an executive assistant, 2 supervisors, one medical social worker for intake, and 20 medical social workers assigned to various medical services.
 The study found that the size of the staff was inadequate to meet the hospital's social service needs.
-The study cited a 1936 report from the Medical Superintendent, Dr. William F. Jacobs, who had stated that the number of social workers "should be increased approximately 100 per cent."
-The study also included these other findings:
+The study cited a 1936 report from the Medical Superintendent, Dr. William F. Jacobs, who had stated that the number of social workers "should be increased approximately 100 per cent."7 The study also included these other findings:

-- 1. The number of patients who received social service in 1945 was approximately 7 percent of the total number of patients admitted. - 2.
+- 1. The number of patients who received social service in 1945, was approximately 7 percent of the total number of patients admitted. - 2.
 An additional number of patients estimated to have been in need of social service was 15 percent of the number admitted. - 3.
-The size of the staff was the same as it was thirty years before while at the same time 1,600 beds had been added to the general hospital and clinic attendance had more than tripled. - 4.
-The staff at present was not only unable to meet the need for social service but was also unable to give sufficient time to the patients who received service. - 5.
-The average yearly caseload was 466 patients per socialworker; a reasonable yearly caseload was estimated to be 330 patients.8
+The size of the staff was the same as it was thirty years before while at the same time 1,600 beds had been added to the general hospital and clinic attendance had more than tripled.

+- 4. The staff at present was not only unable to meet the need for social service but was also unable to give sufficient time to the patients who received service. - 5.
+The average yearly caseload was 466 patients per social worker; a reasonable yearly caseload was estimated to be 330 patients.8